 The Head of Estates & Operations, Head of Grounds and Grounds Assistant have all attended an accredited course in swimming pool maintenance.
+The Head of Grounds has completed a Plant Operators Certificate in Pool Maintenance.
 Untrained members of staff are not allowed to carry out maintenance of either the pool, or of its plant.